Masato Nakada Graphic

 Guest Lecture

-Motion Graphic Designer – Misstran Inc. Tran was awarded the Gates Millennium Scholarship and earned her graduate degree at Grand Valley State University.
-Since 2007, she has designed for such clients as Toyota, Nike, ESPN, Hyundai, Sony, and Apple.
-Her first short documentary film, 40 Years Young, was featured in the 2014 Asian American International Film Festival NYC.
-She was also a participant in the Adventure Filmmaker’s Workshop at the Banff Mountain Film Festival that same year.
-In 2018, Tran was highlighted on Art of the Title’s 10 Women of Title Design.
-Her film credits include: The Lego Movie for Alma Mater as well as Pacific Rim and for TV series Stranger Things for Imaginary Forces.
+Motion Designer Misstran (My Tran) has collaborated with top-tier clients including Toyota, Nike, ESPN, Hyundai, Sony, and Apple.
+Her debut short documentary, 40 Years Young, was featured at the 2014 Asian American International Film Festival in New York City.
+That same year, she participated in the Adventure Filmmaker’s Workshop at the Banff Mountain Film Festival.
+In 2018, Tran was recognized on Art of the Title’s “10 Women of Title Design” list.
+Her film credits include The Lego Movie (for Alma Mater), Pacific Rim, and the TV series Stranger Things (for Imaginary Forces).

 Schessa Garbutt